lmntal/slim/README.md

 This slim version has extended ground, which is used to encode formal systems involving name binding.
 The extended ground has attributes just like hlground.
-The modification is as follows:
+The modification to the slim is as follows:
 ```
--task.c:    the ground related functions receive attributes.
+-task.c:    Ground related functions receive attributes.
--memebrane.h and memebrane.c: the ground related functions are defined and implemented.
+-memebrane.h and memebrane.c: Ground related functions are defined and implemented.
--visitlog.h: one processTable function is added to remove stored hyperlinks.
+-visitlog.h: One processTbl function is added.
--lmntal.h: a global variable is defined to store atoms local to ground graph type, so ground is computed only once in "lmn_mm_is_ground".
+-lmntal.h: A global variable is defined to store atoms local to ground graph type.
+Therefore, ground is computed only once in "lmn_mm_is_ground".
--others: to load intermediate lmntal code, in which ground has attributes, an argument is added to ground instructors.
+-others: To load intermediate LMNtal code, in which ground has attributes, an argument is added to ground instructors.
 ```

 ### How to use

 Currently, the LMNtal complier does not support ground with attributes.
-Therefore, take the following steps to run LMNtal code with ground which has attributes.
+Therefore, take the following steps to run LMNtal code in which ground has attributes.
 ```
--In LMNtal code, user hlground with attributes.
+-In LMNtal code, use hlground with attributes in the places where you want to use ground with attributes.
 -Generate intermediate code.
--replace "hlground"  with "ground" in the intermediate code.
+-Replace "hlground"  with "ground" in the intermediate code.
 For exampel, replace "ishlground" with "isground".
--execute the modified intermediate code.
+-Execute the modified intermediate code.
 ```
+Once the complier is modified, these steps are no longer needed.

 ### Getting started